sungnga/practice/reactjs/README.md

         const error = this.props.handleAddOption(option)

         // Update state to error with the error value
-        // Then don't foreget to render this error state in JSX this.setState(() => {
+        // Then don't forget to render this error state in JSX this.setState(() => {
             return { error }
         })